schappim/mBot-Gitbook/section-4-chapter-20-the-distanceproximity-sensor.md

 A. The sensor returns an error.

-B. The sensor returns and error and stops functioning.
+B. The sensor returns an error and stops functioning.

 C. The sensor can return no valid reading.